diwu1990/UnarySim/README.md

 ## UnarySim
 This _**UnarySim**_ is a PyTorch-based cycle-accurate simulator for large scale unary computing, compatible to both CPU and GPU with high efficiency.

+The paper related to this simulator, ["uGEMM: Unary Computing Architecture for GEMM Applications"](https://ieeexplore.ieee.org/document/9139000), is accepted to International Symposium on Computer Architecture (ISCA) 2020, and further awarded [IEEE Micro Top Pick for 2020 Computer Architecture Conferences](https://ieeexplore.ieee.org/document/9376243).

 The components included in UnarySim belong to three categories, including
 1. **Stream Manipulation**
 2. **Computing Kernel**